miki-przygoda/ADS-Python-CW/README.md

 3. Identifies **unique primes** below `N`
 4. Formats the output based on how many primes were found
 5. Cannot use any external libraries
+6. Cannot use the miller-rabin method to find primes

 ---